Chiikawa: Collaborations and merchandise

 Chiikawa has given rise to a variety of merchandise.
-On the official online store, there is a variety of products designed based on the anime characters, including plush toys, stickers, clothing, and more.
-Co-branding between Chiikawa and other comics or companies are also well received.
+On the official online store, there are various products designed based on the anime characters, including plush toys, stickers, clothing, and more.
+Co-branding between Chiikawa and other comics or companies are also well-received.
 The official Chiikawa website has collaborated with Sanrio, Hankyu, and Converse, among others.
-A wide range of themed products are also offered, including Magic Girl series, sushi series, and Lailai Chinese restaurants series.
+A wide range of themed products are also offered, including magical girl series, sushi series, and Lailai Chinese restaurants series.
+In July 2025, Chiikawa Park opened in Tokyo, Japan.

-Chiikawa collaborated with Ariana Grande on the music video for “Santa Tell Me”.
+Chiikawa collaborated with Ariana Grande on the music video for "Santa Tell Me".
 Popular characters from Chiikawa were dressed as Santa Claus and the music video was animated.
 Since the video's release on December 6, 2023, it was viewed approximately 1.38 million times in a single day, further increasing the popularity of Chiikawa.
 In September 2024, Chiikawa stickers was released in Japanese Happy Meals.
 Chiikawa, among other Japanese brands, partnered with Major League Baseball for the 2025 Tokyo Series.